is-bio/is-bio/README.md

     - *MarkdownResumeBlog* currently supports one **beautiful free theme**, and more themes will be added in the future.
 3. Jekyll or Hugo's documentation is a lot of pages long.
 Who can explain everything in just one page?
     - *MarkdownResumeBlog* can.
 For information on how to publish a post using *Markdown* and *Git*, please read [markdown-blog](https://github.com/CoderResume/markdown-blog) using the *MarkdownResumeBlog* approach.
 4. A blog post can be translated into multiple languages and displayed on the blog.
 This feature is currently not supported by any blog engine.
-However, *MarkdownResumeBlog* will soon support it, allowing your articles to reach global users.
+However, *MarkdownResumeBlog* has already supported it, allowing your articles to reach global users.
+5. For building a personal brand, it is not enough to just have a blog.
+It is better to have a resume and a portfolio.
+In fact, a blog is not the most important function, but **a resume and a portfolio are**.
+In the next version, we will launch the resume function.

 ## What is the cost of using *MarkdownResumeBlog*?